mobiletest2016/machine-learning-articles/articles/introduction-to-transformers-in-machine-learning.md

 Transformers work differently because they use an encoder-decoder architecture.
 Think about it as if you're working with two translator.
 The first translator is capable of translating German into some intermediary, universal language.
 Another translator is capable of translating that language into English.
 However, at every translation task, you'll let translations pass through the intermediary language first.
 This will work as well as the classic approaches (in terms of whether the model yields any usable result).
 However, it is also scalable: we can use the intermediary language to train a model for summarizing text, for example.
 We don't need to train for the first translation task anymore.

 In different articles, we shall see that this pretraining and fine-tuning dogma is very prevalent today, especially with the BERT like architectures, which take the encoder segment from the original Transformer, pretrain it on a massive dataset and allow people to perform fine-tuning to various tasks themselves.
 However, for now, we'll stick to the original Transformer.
-In it, the \[latex\]\\text{German} \\rightarrow \\text{Intermediary language}\[/latex\] translation task would be performed by the encoder segment, in this analogy yielding the intermediary state as the _intermediary language_.
-The \[latex\]\\text{Intermediary language} \\rightarrow \\text{English}\[/latex\] translation task is then performed by the decoder segment.
+In it, the $\\text{German} \\rightarrow \\text{Intermediary language}$ translation task would be performed by the encoder segment, in this analogy yielding the intermediary state as the _intermediary language_.
+The $\\text{Intermediary language} \\rightarrow \\text{English}$ translation task is then performed by the decoder segment.

 Let's now take a look at both segments in more detail.